 - Status: Active, automated

-- Access: Public (grounds open; lighthouse itself not open)
+- Access: Public (grounds open; lighthouse itself not open to the public)

 - GPS Address: 2 Lighthouse Road, Bass Harbor, ME 04653